November 2018, visiting South Africa

 I sort through my parents old photographs and find one of my first childhood house.
 Curious to find it on Google maps, I realise I don’t know the address.
 My parents, brother and sister remembered it only as Plot 148.
 We cramp together traversing the suburb of Roma in Lusaka, Zambia.
 It seems impossible to find.

-“I’ll get the plans so we can identify it from above”, says Dad.
+“I’ll get the house plans”, says Dad.

 “We turned right and went up a slight incline”, says my brother.